-Making the decision to find treatment for cocaine addiction is the first step toward recovery.
+Making the decision to find treatment for Cocaine addiction is the first step toward recovery.
 It’s also the most important step.
 Once someone admits to struggling with Cocaine addiction, the only way to go is forward.

 There are thousands of treatment centers in the country, but not all of them are right for everyone.
-Those looking for help need to find a center that specifically offers treatment for cocaine addiction.
+Those looking for help need to find a center that specifically offers treatment for Cocaine addiction.
 It is important that this center is also able to treat other drugs being used and co-occurring mental conditions.
-Some of the most well-known treatment centers for cocaine addiction include:

 - Mental health counseling

 - Equine therapy

 Inpatient rehab is also a safe environment for supervising Cocaine detox and withdrawal.